apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cargo ship that caused Baltimore bridge collapse had power blackouts hours before leaving port**
+**Biden hits Chinese electric cars and solar cells with higher tariffs**

-You can read more about it [here](https://apnews.com/article/baltimore-bridge-collapse-safety-board-report-ntsb-b6d4797441350823adb7721164848c04).
+You can read more about it [here](https://www.bbc.com/news/business-69004520).

 ## Requirements
 - Python 3.8